All our hunting takes place in the Wilderness.

 Before purchasing your Black Bear license you will be required to take a Bear Test through the Montana Fish & Game site.
 This is because we have Grizzly Bears and are not allowed to harvest them at this time.
 The test is to give you an idea on how to tell the Black Bears from the Grizzlies, you can’t fail it, you just keep taking it until you pass.
 You will want to write down your Certificate number or print the Certificate as you will need to use the number on your license application.
 There is a Tutorial you can take first if you like.
 Don’t worry you will always have a guide with you to make sure what type of bear you’re looking at.

-Fall Big Game hunts are for Elk, Mule Deer, Black Bear, Wolf, Moose, Bighorn Sheep, and Mountain Goat.
+Fall Big Game hunts are for Elk, Mule Deer, Black Bear, Wolf, Moose and Mountain Goat.

-Unless you drew a moose, sheep or goat tag, the main animal we focus on is elk, if you purchase additional licenses such as black bear, it would be the secondary animal.
+Unless you drew a Moose or Mountain Goat tag, the main animal we focus on is Elk, if you purchase additional licenses such as Black Bear, it would be the secondary animal.
 Of course we cannot control how everything goes down so you never know for sure.
 Main point we do not charge extra per animal.
-The hunt price is the price it does not change according to how many animals you harvest.
+The hunt price is the price, it does not change according to how many animals you harvest.

 Our Standard hunt is conducted with one licensed guide per two hunters.
 1 on 1 hunts are also available.

 Hunts are five to ten days and are run out of a Wilderness base camp with a cook tent, sleeping tents with cots, pads, wood stoves, lanterns, and an outhouse.
 Snowy Springs has five Wilderness base camps, the season, weather and game movement determine which camp is used.